 By using an FBA calculator for Amazon, a seller can see if a product will make them a profit if they choose to use FBA.
 They can compare the FBA fees with FBM (Fulfillment By Merchant) fees as well, helping them to further choose which fulfillment opportunity is better for them.

 Amazon FBA fees aren’t static, and they may go up so high that it requires you to choose whether to increase the product's price or abandon the market.
 Either way, this will make sure that you aren’t losing money.
 Besides that, this can assist you in adjusting your prices to make sure that you can keep customers happy through discounts and sales while still remaining profitable.

 The biggest disadvantage of using an FBA calculator is that you can’t rely on its results 100%.
 Although the calculators try to be as accurate as possible, the figures they give you have a margin of error.
 This means they should best be used as a guide instead of something you must absolutely abide by.

 If you are looking for an FBA profit calculator, there are quite a number of them.
-Amazon even has its very own FBA calculator, which you can use for free .
 But there are a number of free alternatives that may be better for you.

 Here are the top three:

-On the Jungle Scout website, you will find their free FBA calculator .
-Once you enter your name and email address, you will be sent a link to access the calculator.
-It is a Google Sheet where you enter information, such as front costs, fixed costs and variable costs, and the calculator will give you your true profits.
+On the IO Scout website, you will find their free FBA calculator you can use it free couple times and then enter your name and email address, you will be sent a link to access the calculator.
+It is a field where you enter information, such as front costs, fixed costs and variable costs, and the calculator will give you your true profits.